Reflections on the design, applications and implementations of the normative specification language eFLINT: Implementations

-Specifically, this translation and resulting implementation addresses the following points at once: \begin{enumerate} \item The \eflint{} semantics is formally specified to fully document the language's features in all their details.
+From the observations of the previous subsection we concluded that a formal definition of the semantics of the language is needed, triggering the work on a translation from eFLINT to the Clingo language reported in~\cite{eflint-asp}.
+Specifically, this translation and resulting implementation addresses the following points at once: \begin{enumerate} \item The \eflint{} semantics is formally specified to fully document the language's main features in all their details.
 This point is addressed by specifying a translation from eFLINT to (a subset of) Clingo, inheriting from Clingo's semantics in several regards.

 \item The translation addresses the Haskell interpreter's problems with reasoning by default, opting for the stable model semantics of Clingo.